Kuusinen Club Incident: Shooters

 The shooters were six students of the red officer academy, led by Aku Paasi (former August Pyy) and Allan Hägglund.

 The shooters wrote letters describing their motives, and then surrendered voluntarily to militia.
-In 1922, they were convicted; Voitto Eloranta, who was not even present at the shooting scene, was sentenced to death as the organizer, and the others were sentenced to three to five years in prison in Buryatia.
+In 1922, they were convicted; Voitto Eloranta, who was not present at the shooting scene, was sentenced to death as the organizer, and the others were sentenced to three to five years in prison in Buryatia.
 Eventually, the death sentence of Eloranta was commuted, and by July 1922, all the shooters were released from jail.
-Eloranta, however, was executed in 1923 after Eino Rahja lobbied the reconsideration of the commutations.
+Eloranta, however, was executed in 1923 after Eino Rahja, Jukka's elder brother, lobbied the reconsideration of the commutations.
 Eloranta's wife Elvira Willman was executed in April 1925.

 Memorial

 The victims were buried at the Monument to the Fighters of the Revolution on the Field of Mars.
 An estimated 100,000 people attended the funeral.
 A memorial service took part in Hermitage on 20 September 1920.

 The memorial plaque says that the victims were "Murdered by White Finnish Guards", although the killers had actually been former Red Guard members.